Nmap for Pentester: Port Status

 nmap -p80 192.168.1.119

-Now we have used SYN scan to send TCP SYN packets on port 80 of target machine and found that the target is closed.
+We have now discovered that the SYN scan sent TCP SYN packets on port 80, which indicates that the target machine is closed.
 That is because as soon as it receives TCP SYN packet it sends back TCP RST, ACK packet.

-We will check wireshark to find more information, as expected as soon as the target machine received TCP SYN packet it replied with TCP RST and NMAP interpreted it as port is closed.
+We will check Wireshark to find more information; as expected, as soon as the target machine received the TCP SYN packet, it replied with TCP RST, and NMAP interpreted it as the port being closed.

 Filtered Port

 In this case Nmap is unable to determine whether a port is open because packet filtering is preventing the packets from reaching the port.
-When a packet is dropped Nmap retries several times just in case the probe was dropped due to network congestion rather than filtering.
+When a packet drops, Nmap retries several times just in case network congestion causes the probe to drop rather than filtering.
 This slows down the scan dramatically.

 Let’s use iptables to drop TCP packets on the target machine.